Semafind/semadb/README.md

 ```

 Please note that when using docker, the hostname and whitelisting of IPs may need to be adjusted depending on the network configuration of docker.
 Leaving hostname as a blank string and setting whitelisting to `'*'` opens up SemaDB to every connection as done in the `singleServer.yaml` configuration.

+## Contributing

+Contributions are welcome!
+Please read the [contributing guide](CONTRIBUTING.md) file for more information.
+The contributing guide also contains information about the architecture of SemaDB and how to get started with development.

 ## Search Algorithm 🔍